csimes/csimes/README.md

 Dial-up survivor.
 Eleven Fifty alumni.
 Project whisperer.
 That's me.
 A slightly caffeinated web dev with a passion for pixels and problem-solving, forged in the crucible of curiosity.
 I'm passionate about building beautiful, functional websites that drive results.
 I combine frontend mastery with sharp project management skills and a relentless drive to learn.
 My eagerness to contribute shines through in everything I do, from meticulous communication to creative problem-solving.
 Javascript isn't my only language; I also speak fluently in collaboration and innovation.

-*   🌍  I'm based in Chicago..ish
+*   🌍  I'm based in Chicago...ish
 *   🖥️  See my portfolio at [developd | programmed to perfection.](http://www.developdbycherron.com)
 *   ✉️  You can contact me at [cherron@developdbycherron.com](mailto:cherron@developdbycherron.com)
 *   🚀  I'm currently working on [Digital Office](http://https://time-tracking-client.onrender.com)